 “I’ll bite you!” he barked.
 “I’ll bite you good!”

-“I have your dentures,” I said.
+“I have your dentures,” I said, feeling more confident.

 I held him up in the air, upside down.
 He was screaming and writhing, trying to grab my arm to bite me.
 Holding him out away from me, I got to the apartment door and managed to open it.
 I swung him out onto the hallway floor, far enough that he wouldn’t have time to scurry back.
 I slammed and bolted the door.